kikotomaz/ditto/README.md

 Using the paragraph format for describing enviromental, and global, and etc knowledges allows for more contextual information to be conveyed and is less confusing for the writers writing these knowledges.
 The modularity of these knowledges is less important as they dont contribute directly to the behavior of each character, and won't be tinkered with as often.

 # Actions
-Actions are what give characters the ability to execute code outside of ditto.
+Actions are what give characters the ability to execute code outside of Ditto.
 In the example of a video game, the NPC can choose to perform a "give_item" action if the player asks for some item.

 Actions are defined with an identifier, description, optional parameters, and a function to execute when the character decides to use it.